David Jones (painter): Later life

 Jones spent most of the Second World War in London, enduring the Blitz.
 He painted a few important pictures, and to celebrate the wedding of his friend Harman Grisewood to Margaret Bailey, wrote Prothalamion and Epithalamion, which were eventually published posthumously.

 In 1947 Jones created, in a single week, ten land-and-skyscapes at Helen Sutherland's house in Cumberland.
 As in 1932, this burst of activity precipitated a nervous collapse.
-He underwent psychotherapy at Bowen House in Harrow, under the psychologist William ('Bill') Stevenson.
+He underwent psychotherapy at Bowden House in Harrow on the Hill, under the psychologist William ('Bill') Stevenson.
 Influenced by Freud, Stevenson traced Jones's breakdown to oedipal and sibling tensions, combined with repressed fear during the war, explaining that, if allowed to strengthen, repression in the sexual domain shifted to repression of artistic freedom.
 He advised Jones to paint and write as essential to his healing.
 This led Jones throughout the 1950s to make many beautiful painted inscriptions (an art form he invented), along with sometimes numinous still lifes of flowers in glass chalices.
-He was able to publish in 1952 his second epic-length poem The Anathemata.
+He was able to publish in 1952 his epic-length poem The Anathemata.

 In 1954 an Arts Council tour of his work visited Aberystwyth, Cardiff, Swansea, Edinburgh and the Tate Gallery, London.
 In 1960, Stevenson began prescribing barbiturates and other harmful drugs that sent Jones's creative life into a virtual standstill for the next 12 years, though he struggled to revise and shape mid-length poems for inclusion in The Sleeping Lord (1974), a project he managed to complete after the prescriptions were terminated in the summer of 1972.
-In 1974 Jones was made a Companion of Honour, an honour restricted to 65 living members.
+In 1974 Jones was made a Member of the Order of the Companions of Honour, an honour restricted to 65 living members (excluding honorary appointments).

 Death

 In 1970 Jones broke the ball of his femur in a fall and thereafter lived in a room at Calvary Nursing Home in Harrow, where he was regularly visited by friends and died in his sleep on 27–28 October 1974.
-He was buried in Ladywell and Brockley Cemetery.
+He is buried in Ladywell Cemetery within the now renamed twinned London Borough of Lewisham's Brockley and Ladywell Cemeteries formerly and respectively 'Deptford Cemetery' and 'Lewisham Cemetery'.
 In 1985, he was among 16 Great War poets commemorated on a slate stone unveiled at Poets' Corner in Westminster Abbey.